rubenpieters/sys-polyflow/spec/proposal.md

 # Use Case

-The main use case are dependent-type-like functions, the `depLikeFun` example is a minimalistic scenario showcasing such a situation.
+The main use case is dependent-type-like functions, the `depLikeFun` example is a minimalistic scenario showcasing such a situation.
 In this example, we have the `depLikeFun` function which returns `number` when its input is of type `"t"` and `boolean` when its input is of type `"f"`.

 ```ts
 interface F {